 Next Date: June 8, 2019

 2019 will be our 14th Annual Bands In The Sand party at and to benefit the Chesapeake Bay Foundation.
-Cowboy Mouth was the musical headliner in 2018, joined by Mad Planet and Misspent Youth.
+Big Bad Voodoo Daddy was the musical headliner in 2019, joined by Mad Planet and Misspent Youth.

 The event has raised over to a million dollars for CBF.
 This year our good friends at bambeco were the Title Sponsor again.
 “Thank you bambeco, you are truly dedicated to Saving the Bay, such a natural treasure!”

 The Chesapeake Bay is a national treasure.
 America’s largest estuary is worth more than one trillion dollars, home to 17 million people, and populated with iconic wildlife.
 But despite some recent signs of improvement, the Bay is still a system dangerously out of balance.
 Poor water quality is threatening our local rivers, streams, and the Bay; endangering the health of thousands of species of plants and animals; putting human health at risk; and deflating our region’s economy.

 The Chesapeake Bay Foundation is committed to making the Bay and its rivers and streams healthy again.
 And, with the help of dedicated members, we work across the six-state Chesapeake Bay watershed to do just that.
 Our vision is a restored Bay with healthy rivers and clean water; sustainable populations of crabs, fish, and oysters; thriving water-based and agricultural economies; and a legacy of success for our children and grandchildren.